-- 33. Sale or Occupancy: Prior to final plat, all improvements required pursuant to this chapter and other applicable regulations or approval conditions shall be completed, in service and approved by the city, and accepted by the city council, prior to sale or occupancy of any lot, parcel or building unit erected upon a lot within the partition. - 34.
-Final Map Requirements: Prior to final plat, within two years of the approval of a partition, the partitioner shall have prepared and submitted to the city planning official a final partition map prepared by a licensed surveyor and any other materials or documents required by the approval.
-The final plat shall meet all the requirements of LPDC Section 15.410.050 and 15.418.010.
+- 19. Final Map Requirements: Prior to final plat, within two years of the approval of a partition, the partitioner shall have prepared and submitted to the city planning official a final partition map prepared by a licensed surveyor and any other materials or documents required by the approval.
+The final plat shall meet all the requirements of LPDC Section 15.410.050 and 15.418.010. - 20.
+Improvements as Platted: Prior to final plat, improvements shall be designed, installed, and constructed as platted and approved, and plans therefore shall be filed with the final plat at the time of recordation or as otherwise required by the city.